 Pilot National Water Account

-The Pilot National Water Account, published in Dec 2009, demonstrated the breadth of information being considered for inclusion in the National Water Account.
-It tested a range of methods and processes necessary to produce the National Water Account.
-The Pilot contained demonstration water accounting reports for South-East Queensland region (Qld), Namoi-Peel catchment (NSW), Murrumbidgee catchment (NSW), Murray-Darling Basin, Melbourne region (Vic), Onkaparinga catchment (SA) and Gnangara Mound (WA).
+The Pilot National Water Account published in December 2009 demonstrated the breadth of information being considered for inclusion in the National Water Account.
+It tested a range of methods and processes.

-Feedback and knowledge gained through this process guided the shape, content and structure of the 2010 Account.
+Feedback and knowledge gained through this process guided the shape, content and structure of the first National Water Account.

 Pilot water accounting reports were trialled for seven regions with differing spatial scales and hydrological conditions.
 Four of these regions were published in the Pilot Account.
 The regions trialled in the Pilot Account are shown below: